pcode-at/pcode-academy/react-beginner/readme.md

 #### 14:05
 Usage of the bang! operator.
 It is simply another word for the logical not operator.
 Check out this [article](https://medium.com/@pddivine/javascript-bang-bang-i-shot-you-down-use-of-double-bangs-in-javascript-7c9d94446054)! 💣

+#### 14:06
+Look at the lines 8 and 24.
+Do you notice something?
+The first thing is he uses the status `available` two times and it is a plain text.
+A single typo here and the app will not work.
+The better solution for this is to create a constant for the status value instead.
+For example `available` and `unavailable`.
+The second

 ### Video #18
 #### 08:30
 Lifecycle methods are very important if you want to develop great React applications.
 Please read this [documentation](https://reactjs.org/docs/react-component.html) before you want to use a specific lifecycle method in your code.
 Here is a very neat [cheatsheet](https://devhints.io/react#lifecycle)!